 Pfc.
 Lewis R. Phillips was born on November 4, 1916, in Beloit, Wisconsin, to Louis H. Phillips

 and Rose Lee Thomas-Phillips.
-With his two sisters and two brothers, he lived at 467 Jalena Avenue,
+With his two sisters and two brothers, he lived at 467 Jalena Avenue, Janesville,

 Wisconsin.
 He left high school after three years and worked as a waiter.
 At some point, he joined the

 Wisconsin National Guard's 32nd Tank Company in Janesville.

 In September 1940, the National Guard unit was federalized and re-designated as A Company, 192nd Tank Battalion.
 On November 25th, the company readied itself for training at Fort Knox, Kentucky.
 The company boarded the train for Ft.
 Knox on November 28th.

 When the tankers arrived at Ft.
 Knox, they learned that their barracks were not finished, since the area of the fort that they were assigned to was brand new.
 They found themselves living in tents with stoves in them and remained in the tents several months.
 When they did move into their barracks, the roads in front of them were mud since the winter was extremely wet.

 Lewis, like all the other members of the battalion, learned to operate all the equipment of the battalion.
 It is not known what he trained to do with the company.
 His exact job with the company is not known.

 A typical day for the soldiers started in 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics at 8:00 to 8:30.
 Afterwards, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.